 |IELTS||6.0 overall (with reading and writing at 6.0) and no individual score lower than 5.5|

 There is a range of career opportunities available to Drama and Theatre Studies graduates.
 You may wish to pursue a teaching specialism through further qualification.
 You may wish to take on the challenge of postgraduate work at Masters or Doctoral level.
-Many of our students have gone on to work in the profession, after first completing a supplementary vocational qualification.
+Many of our students have gone on to work in the profession as actors, directors, stand-ups, writers and facilitators.

 As part of your degree, you can choose to spend either a semester or a full year of study at one of our partner universities as part of our Study Abroad programme.
 Find out more on our Study Abroad page.

 The tuition fees for 2019/20 are £9,250 for full-time undergraduate courses.

 If you are a student from the Isle of Man or the Channel Islands, your tuition fees will also be £9,250.